Oracle Pushdown Automata, Nondeterministic Reducibilities, and the CFL Hierarchy over the Family of Context-Free Languages: Nondeterministic Reducibilities

 \begin{lemma} For every language $A$ and index $k\geq1$, $\cfl_{m}^{A}\cup \cfl_{m}^{\overline{A}} \subseteq \cfl_{ktt}^{A} = \cfl_{ktt}^{\overline{A}}$. \end{lemma}

 Unlike $\np$, we do not know whether $\cfl_{btt}^{\cfl}\subseteq \cfl_{T}^{\cfl}$ holds.
-This is mainly because of a restriction of npda's memory use.
+This is mainly because of a restriction on the usage of npda's memory device.
 It may be counterintuitive that Turing reducibility cannot be powerful enough to simulate truth-table reducibility.
-On the contrary, the following inclusion holds in a case of a constant number of queries.
+Nonetheless, the next theorem characterizes $\cfl_{btt}^{\cfl}$.